- What's Your Idea?

 About the New York City Process

 In 2011, four New York City Council Members - Brad Lander, Melissa Mark-Viverito, Eric Ulrich, and Jumaane D. Williams - launched a PB process to let residents allocate part of their capital discretionary funds.
-In 2012, Council Members David Greenfield, Dan Halloran, Stephen Levin, and Mark Weprin are joining PBNYC, giving the community real decision-making power over at least $10 million in taxpayer money.
+This year, nearly half of the City Council Members have joined the process, giving the community real decision-making power over at least $25 million in taxpayer money across twenty-four districts.

-Between September 2012 and April 2013, residents of these eight districts will directly decide how to spend at least $1 million of their Council Member’s funds – for a total of around $10 million.
+Between September 2014 and April 2015, residents of participating districts will directly decide how to spend at least $1 million of their Council Member’s funds – for a total of approximately $25 million.
+For more information on how to get involved in this year's PB process, visit the New York City Council's website.

 Participatory budgeting is grassroots democracy at its best.
 It helps make budget decisions clear and accessible.
 It gives real power to people who have never before been involved in the political process.
 And it results in better budget decisions - because who better knows the needs of our community than the people who live there?